Local SEO Checklist to improve Website rankings

-The goal is to try and make page one on search engine results (cough, cough Google) for your given keyword, service or business type.
+The goal is to try and make page one on search engine results (Google) for your given keyword, service or business type.
 There are many factors in the equation that contribute towards this aim, here are some of the main ones:

 This one is super easy and a good place to start.
 Claim your local listing with Google My Business and Bing Places for Business.
 You will need accounts for each of these, so go ahead and set these up also.
-When claiming your business listing it important to make sure you complete all the relevant information, such as business type, contact details, opening hours and add relevant photos also where possible.
+When claiming your business listing it’s important to make sure you complete all the relevant information, such as business type, contact details, opening hours and add relevant photos where possible.
+You can read one of my other post about local listings – How To Boost Your SEO With Local Citations & Business Listings.

 Try to make all of your listings stand out, a little bit of effort with this step can really pay off.